Poirot's Early Cases: "Problem at Sea"

+On a sea voyage to Egypt, Poirot converses with his fellow passengers.
+Two of them are a married couple, John and Adeline Clapperton; another, General Forbes, is angrily dismissive of John's military experience.
+According to him, John had previously been a music hall performer before entering the service, and had been sent to a hospital run by Adeline after suffering a minor injury.
+Adeline used her society connections to get John a job at the War Office, and the two later married.
+Poirot notes that John uncomplainingly puts up with Adeline's demands for attention.

 The boat reaches Alexandria and many of the company go ashore.
-Mrs Clapperton refuses, shouting to her husband from behind her locked cabin door that she has suffered a bad night and wants to be left alone.
-When everyone has returned later on, Mrs Clapperton is still not answering her door.
-A steward opens it for her worried husband and they find the lady dead – stabbed through the heart with a native dagger and money and jewellery stolen.
-Several bead sellers were allowed on the boat at the port and they are questioned, particularly as one of their wares was found on the floor of the cabin.
-Poirot though is puzzled: the door to the cabin was locked from within and he cannot see a reason why Mrs Clapperton would open it to a bead seller, nor why such a person would murder her and lay himself so open to suspicion.
+Adeline refuses, shouting to John from behind her locked cabin door that she has suffered a bad night and wants to be left alone.
+When everyone has returned later on, Adeline is no longer answering her door.
+A steward unlocks it and they find her fatally stabbed through the heart, her money and jewellery stolen.

 That evening, at Poirot's request, the other passengers are assembled in the lounge.
-Poirot addresses them and unwraps a ventriloquist's doll which speaks and repeats the words used by Mrs Clapperton from behind the locked cabin door to her husband.
-Colonel Clapperton jumps up and promptly collapses, dead of a heart attack.
+Poirot addresses them and unwraps a ventriloquist's doll which speaks and repeats the words used by Adeline from behind the locked cabin door to her husband.
+John leaps from his seat and promptly collapses, dead of a heart attack brought on by shock.

-Poirot explains: Mrs Clapperton was already dead when her husband, witnessed by Poirot, Kitty and Pamela, heard her "speak" to him from inside the cabin but it was her husband using his music hall act.
-He showed his card trick to the others to divert attention away from his real skill.
-Poirot's use of the doll in the lounge was helped by a young girl (a fellow passenger and the owner of the doll) behind a curtain providing the voice.
-Poirot is not surprised that Clapperton died of a weak heart – digitalin would have produced symptoms of dilated pupils which he did not see in Mrs Clapperton but he did see in her husband; the prescription was for him.
+Poirot explains that he had previously seen John performing card tricks, reflected on Forbes' comments about his music hall experience, and conjectured that he might have been a ventriloquist as well as a magician.
+John had killed his wife, locked the cabin, and thrown his voice to make it seem that she was speaking from inside.
+A female crew member with a voice similar to Adeline's had assisted Poirot in his demonstration, hidden behind the stage and speaking the lines he gave her.
+Poirot had guessed that John had a heart condition after finding a prescription for digitalin in Adeline's bag and observing that he exhibited dilated pupils as a side effect of its use, but she did not.